-How We Practice Positive Psychology
+How We Practice Positive Psychology (Diane Dreher)

 This guest entry is from Diane Dreher PhD, a positive psychology coach, author, leadership consultant, and professor at Santa Clara University in northern California.
 Diane kindly sat down to answer a few questions we posed to her on our Summer 2020 theme, “How We Practice Positive Psychology”.
 Her rich insights are cultivated through years of experience.
 We hope you enjoy learning from her!